fluffy-critter/AnyAuth/README.md

 ## Test cases

-Per the spec as of March 2019, the following cases should succeed:

-* any case where the domain matches exactly (e.g. `https://anyauth.example.com/foo` &rarr; `http://anyauth.example.com/bar` should succeed)

-And anything else should fail.
+The only logins which succeed should be where the initial profile URL matches the returned `me` URL; for example, `https://anyauth.example.com/foo` should not be able to validate as `https://anyauth.example.com/bar`.

+Older versions of the IndieAuth spec allowed any logins with a matching domain succeed (e.g. `https://anyauth.example.com/foo` &rarr; `http://anyauth.example.com/bar`) but that is no longer valid, as of [August 11, 2020](https://github.com/indieweb/indieauth/issues/35).